1. What is TIBCO Spotfire?

 6. Can you tell me at least four starter activities and when they get executed?

-1) Adapter subscriber, adap request response server :-When ever a message comes into a destination queue or network, listens to a request from a adapter and sends a response back to that adapter
+1) Adapter subscriber, adap request response server: -Whenever a message comes into a destination queue or network, listens to a request from an adapter and sends a response back to that adapter

-2) File poller :- polls for any changes that occur in the file and with any change grabs the whole file.
+2) File poller:- polls for any changes that occur in the file and with any change grab the whole file.

 3) Timer:- receive notification Starts a process on the time specified ex: before JDBC QUERY, starts a process on receiving of data from a notify activity.

-4) http receiver :-Starts a process based on a request from http server.
+4) Http receiver -Starts a process based on a request from an HTTP server.

 7) Rv subscriber:- The Rendezvous Subscriber process starter creates a process when a TIBCO Rendezvous message on the given subject is received.

-8)Cool Rmi server :- The RMI Server process starter registers the specified remote object name with the specified registry server and then creates process instances to handle incoming requests for the object.
+8)Cool Rmi server:- The RMI Server process starter registers the specified remote object name with the specified registry server and then creates process instances to handle incoming requests for the object.
 The process definition acts as the implementation of the specified object.
-(Online Training Institute)

 At runtime, a client can retrieve the WSDL file for a process containing this process starter using an HTTP request.
 Once the WSDL is retrieved, the client can perform a SOAP request to invoke the web service.

-7. What is Generate Error activity?
+7. What is the Generate Error activity?
 What the applications of it?

-This activity generates an error and causes an immediate transition to any error transitions.
-If there are no error transitions, the process instance halts execution.
+Answer: This activity generates an error and causes an immediate transition to an error transition.
+If there are no error transitions, the process instance halts the execution.
 This activity is useful in a group or in a called process.
 If you would like to catch and raise your own error conditions, you can use this activity to do so.
-(Tibco Spotfire Interview Questions and Answers Pdf)

 8. What is Schema and why do we create schema?

-Schema is used to create a XML schema file in which we add the variables which we want to use in our designer process.
+Answer: Schema is used to create an XML schema file in which we add the variables which we want to use in our design process.
 We can create the elements under which we can add the typed variables.
-The structure formed will be in the form of tree structure.
+The structure formed will be in the form of the tree structure.

-9. What are acknowledgement modes and where do you set them and what is the applicability of each mode?
+9. What are acknowledgment modes and where do you set them and what is the applicability of each model?